Analyze successful stores in existing markets

 The sales trade areas are smaller than the customer trade areas for seven of the nine stores, but for two stores, both trade areas are roughly the same size.
 This indicates a more even distribution of sales among customers, meaning that more revenue is captured from customers.
 You'll investigate the Facilities layer's attribute table to understand any differences between these stores and the rest.

-- In the Contents pane, right-click Facilities and select Attribute Table.
+- In the Contents pane, right-click Facilities and choose Attribute Table.

-- In the attribute table, right-click the Sales column header and select Sort Descending.
+- In the attribute table, right-click the Sales column header and choose Sort Descending.

 The stores with the highest sales are Creston and Westside GR.
 These stores have two temporary parking spots and both are dedicated to the store, meaning they are not shared with other businesses and there is less competition with customers visiting other businesses.
 Without vacant parking spots, a customer may drive to a different laundry and dry-cleaning store or have to wait until parking is available later.
 For customers using the premium drop-off service, convenience is attractive, and therefore dedicated parking spots are a high priority.

-- On the Quick Access Toolbar, click the Save button to save your project.
+- On the Quick Access Toolbar, click the Save Project button to save your project.

 Tip:

 Areas with relatively high percentages of renter-occupied housing and relatively high population density positively affect business success.
-The Color Coded Layer tool allows you to add demographic variables from Business Analyst as a choropleth layer, which can then be used to evaluate market opportunities.
-You'll use the Color Coded Layer tool to add layers for population density and renter-occupied units.
+The Color Coded Layer workflow allows you to add demographic variables from Business Analyst as a choropleth layer, which can then be used to evaluate market opportunities.
+First, you'll add a layer for renter-occupied units.

 - In the search bar, type Renter and press Enter.